History, tourist information, and nearby accommodation

 Interestingly, it seems that all three tombs must have been commissioned well before either Elizabeth or Lord Lumley died, probably sometime before 1590.

-Another notable memorial is a wall tablet to 5-year-old Ann Gilpin, daughter of Rev William Gilpin, whose writings had a great influence on the English landscape gardening movement in the 18th century.
+Another notable memorial is a wall tablet to five-year-old Ann Gilpin, daughter of Rev William Gilpin, whose writings had a great influence on the English landscape gardening movement in the 18th century.

 Much older is a memorial brass to John Yerde of East Cheam Manor (d.
 1449).
 The oldest part of the church is a blocked window on the north wall, which came from the Saxon church.